67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 [Docker](https://docs.docker.com/get-started/overview/) is a platform for developing, shipping, and running applications.
 Docker allows you to create containers which are environments fit to the specifications needed to run your apps.
 The platform allows you to run multiple containers simultaneously on a single operating system.
 The architecture differences between machine virtualizations and containers are highlighted in the following diagram.

 ![](https://imgur.com/kBBlpZl.png)
-In this diagram, Docker is the container engine.
+In this diagram, Docker is the container engine in blue.

 ### Docker Images and Containers